spryker/spryker-docs/_drafts/oryx/ssr.md

 ## Introduction to SSR

 ### Why SSR?

-Server-Side Rendering (SSR) has grown in popularity due to its ability to boost web application performance and facilitate effective Search Engine Optimization (SEO) and social sharing.
-SSR operates by delivering pre-rendered HTML from the server (or even CDN) to the client, leading to quicker initial page load times and an enhanced user experience.
-As a result, it bypasses the need for the client's browser to download, parse, and execute JavaScript before displaying the webpage — a fundamental limitation of Client-Side Rendering (CSR).
+Server-Side Rendering (SSR) has grown in popularity due to its ability to boost web application performance, facilitate effective Search Engine Optimization (SEO), social sharing, and improve Core Web Vitals (CWV).
+CWV are a set of metrics that Google uses to measure aspects of web usability such as loading performance, interactivity, and visual stability.
+By delivering pre-rendered HTML from the server (or even CDN) to the client, SSR leads to quicker initial page load times, enhances the user experience, and can significantly improve CWV scores.
+This bypasses the need for the client's browser to download, parse, and execute JavaScript before displaying the webpage — a fundamental limitation of Client-Side Rendering (CSR).

 ### SSR vs. CSR: Understanding the Differences